Gerodermia osteodysplastica: Differential diagnosis

 Several delineating factors, however, suggest that gerodermia osteodysplastica and wrinkly skin syndrome are distinct entities, but share the same clinic spectrum.

 While the prevailing feature of wrinkly, loose skin is more localized with GO, it is usually systemic, yet eases in severity with age during the course of WSS.
 Also, as the fontanelles ("soft spots") are usually normal on the heads of infants with GO, they are often enlarged in WSS infants.

 While WSS is associated with mutations of genes on chromosomes 2, 5, 7, 11 and 14; GO has been linked to mutations in the protein GORAB.
 A serum sialotransferrin type 2 pattern, also observed with WSS, is not present in GO patients.

 But perhaps the most notable feature, differentiating GO from WSS and similar cutis laxa disorders, is the age-specific metaphyseal peg sometimes found in GO-affected long bone, near the knee.
 Not appearing until around age 4–5, then disappearing by physeal closure, this oddity of bone is thought to represent a specific genetic marker unique to GO and its effects on bone development.

 Treatment

+Management of Gerodermia osteodysplastica focuses on addressing the symptoms and preventing complications.
+This includes regular monitoring of bone density, physical therapy to improve joint function, and orthopedic interventions to manage fractures and dislocations.